 The excursions for the zero crossings for all trajectories of the eye diagram shall be constrained as specified in 16.1.2.3.2.

 19.2.2.4 Forward error correction

-The FSK PHY shall perform FEC as defined in 16.3.2.6.
 The use of FEC is controlled by the PIB attribute phyLECIMFECEnabled, as defined in 9.3.